-10-page submissions are read in their entirety, receive a complete one-page analysis, with three WINNERS ANNOUNCED AND PRIZES AWARDED EACH AND EVERY MONTH.
+Enter 10 pages at the "Scores & Comments" level to receive a complete one-page analysis with individual scores in the principal elements of professional screenwriting, with three WINNERS ANNOUNCED AND PRIZES AWARDED EACH AND EVERY MONTH.

 Many writers have trouble getting through a complete script simply because their early scenes and characters are flawed.
-We help you focus on the critical nature of your opening pages and give you professional "course correction."
+We help you focus on the critical nature of your opening pages and give you the "course correction" to quickly bring your work up to the professional and marketable level.

 EVERY WRITER submitting to The Wiki Screenplay Contest gets online recognition each month.
 All entries and writers are listed/promoted online.

 At The Wiki, it doesn't matter who you are or where you are.
-We're focused and dedicated to finding the very best writers without regard to gender, race, ethnicity, national origin, or citizenship.
+We're dedicated to finding the very best writers without regard to gender, race, age, sexual orientation, ethnicity, national origin, or citizenship.
 It's only about one thing: your writing.

 Feature screenplay = $250